 Although seditious libel accompanied the English colonists, it did not leave with the English soldiers after the American Revolution.
 In 1798 Congress passed four laws known as the Alien and Sedition Acts.
 One of them, the Sedition Act, made it a crime to publish “any false, scandalous and malicious writing” about the government or its officials.

 The Alien and Sedition Acts were pushed by the Federalist-controlled Congress.
-Federalists claimed the laws were needed to respond to the hostile actions of the French Revolutionary government, but many Americans thought the true intent was to cripple Thomas Jefferson’s Democratic Republican Party.
+Federalists claimed the laws were needed to respond to the hostile actions of the French Revolutionary government, but many Americans thought the true intent was to cripple Thomas Jefferson’s Democratic-Republican Party.
 Twenty-five prominent Republicans — including several journalists and one member of Congress — were arrested and charged under the Sedition Act.
-Eleven of them were tried, and ten ultimately were convicted.
+Eleven of them were tried, and 10 ultimately were convicted.

 The Sedition Act, as originally designed, expired when President John Adams left office in 1801.
 Indeed, it was the public outcry against the Alien and Sedition Acts that helped to sweep the Republicans into power.
 President Jefferson then pardoned those who had been convicted under the act.